Ghosts (Person of Interest)

-Ghosts
+Plot

 Reese (Jim Caviezel) manages to save a man from being murdered by hitmen on an elevator and leaves the scene.
 He is soon contacted by Finch (Michael Emerson) telling him to go to a cemetery.
 Finch tells him that their new number is of Theresa Whitaker, a girl who was thought to have died along with the rest of her family.
 Theresa's father was a businessman whose empire fell because of a financial crash and he is thought to have killed his family.

 With help from Fusco (Kevin Chapman), Reese gets more information about Theresa.
 After questioning one of her friends, Reese finds Theresa (Valentina de Angelis) robbing an ATM and she flees after she cuts his hand.
 Posing as an insurance employee, Finch questions Theresa's aunt Elizabeth (Molly Price) in Brooklyn Heights, who loved Theresa like her own, and gets her ex-husband's Derek's (Danny Mastrogiorgio) number.
 Reese interrogates a hitman in jail who was hired to perpetrate the murders.
 Reese meets him in prison where he is serving a life sentence for another murder, and he reveals that he refused to kill Theresa as he does not kill children.
 However, due to child killers not being popular in prison, the hitman has been defending his honor, and the information reached the men who hired him.
 This caused whoever hired him to hire a new hitman to find Theresa and kill her.